alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-Run the following command to look at the 'example-redis-config' description:
+Run the following command to look at the `example-redis-config` description:

 ```shell
 kubectl describe configmap/example-redis-config